SamYouWell/SamYouWell/README.md

 - 👋 Hi, I’m @SamYouWell
 - 👀 I’m a textile artist who is interested in pursuing another career in CS.
-- 🌱 I’m currently learning python and discovering its inviting libraries.
+- 🌱 I’m constantly learning cool new shiz about python and creating new things.
-- 💞️ I’m looking to collaborate on games, web/mobile apps, and anything related to software engineering.
+- 💞️ I’m looking to collaborate on games, web/mobile apps, and anything related to data or software engineering.
-- 📫 I am just a newbie, but if you want to reach out to me you can email me at samlvds@gmail.com with your GitHub handle and relevent info in the subject line.
+- 📫 I love tinkering with code!
+If you want to reach out to me you can email me at samlvds@gmail.com with your GitHub handle and relevent info in the subject line.

 <!---